dtenny/clojdt/README.md

-# jdt
+# JDT

-Personal Clojure development tools hosted on a public github repository because I'm too cheap to pay for a private one to keep my bits in the cloud.
-These probably aren't the tools you're looking for.
+Seriously, these aren't the tools you're looking for.
+I'm just messing around, think of this as a ~/.clojurerc in progress, hosted on github repository because I'm too cheap to pay for a private one to keep my bits in the cloud.

 ## Usage